Real-Time Visuals for Live Events

 I’m not sure if this falls under an industry standard, but one thing I do dislike is that you can only use Notch on a windows computer.
 As a Mac user myself, I had to borrow a computer to use the program.
 Understandably so, not a big complaint, I do plan on getting a Windows laptop in the future, and I do know that Mac is also not the best system to handle programs like these, but TouchDesigner does at least offer a Mac version.

 While I couldn’t find what year Notch was created, I did learn that TouchDesigner was created in 2000 using Houdini as its base.
 I think TouchDesigner is one of the leading designers of its kind and this is emphasized by its community.
 If you look up #TouchDesigner vs #NotchVFX on Instagram, there is a huge difference in the content that is being put out.
 There are a lot more installations that TD is being used for than Notch.
 Notch generates incredible visuals, but with TouchDesigner you can create it all.
-Someone described it as “Processing, mashed with After Effects and then mashed with a 3D modeling/rendering software like Cinema4D” but that completely leaves out the fact that you can use it as a Playback system to host different programs and that is what makes TD so great.
+Someone described it as “Processing, mashed with After Effects and then mashed with a 3D modeling/rendering software like Cinema4D” but that completely leaves out the fact that you can use it as a Playback system to host different programs and which is what makes TD so great.
 It’s being used for small personal projects up to huge music festivals and art installations, the capabilities are endless.

 As stated above, I love that TouchDesigner has a Mac version, although I do know that it comes with its own problems.
 I remember my old instructors saying that TD is better suited to be running on Windows (something about Windows TD uses the GPU better while Mac TD uses the CPU better) and I even do have experience with my files crashing in Mac but running perfectly in Windows.
 Nonetheless, I still appreciate being able to run the program on two different platforms making it more versatile.